James Pleasants: Biography

 Pleasants was born at "Cold Comfort," in Goochland County (later separated as Powhatan County) in the Colony of Virginia on October 24, 1769.
 He pursued classical studies and graduated from the College of William and Mary, Williamsburg, Virginia.
 He studied law, was admitted to the bar, and commenced practice in Amelia County, Virginia in 1791.

 Pleasants was the son of James Pleasants and Ann Randolph, the daughter of Isham Randolph of Dungeness and granddaughter of William Randolph.
 His sister was Susan.

 Pleasants was a member of the Virginia House of Delegates 1797–1802 and clerk of the house of delegates 1803–1811.
 On January 30, 1811, he was appointed to the Court of Appeals but resigned almost immediately.
 Pleasants was elected as a Democratic-Republican to the Twelfth and the four succeeding Congresses and served from March 4, 1811, to December 14, 1819, when he resigned, having been elected a United States Senator.
 Pleasants served as chairman of the Committee on Public Expenditures (Thirteenth Congress), Committee on Expenditures in the Department of the Navy (Fifteenth Congress).

-He was elected on December 10, 1819, as a Democrat-Republican to the United States Senate to fill the vacancy caused by the resignation of John W. Eppes and served from December 14, 1819, to December 15, 1822, when he resigned.
+He was elected on December 10, 1819, as a Democratic-Republican to the United States Senate to fill the vacancy caused by the resignation of John W. Eppes and served from December 14, 1819, to December 15, 1822, when he resigned.
 He was chair of the Naval Affairs Committee (Sixteenth and Seventeenth Congresses).
 He was chosen as Governor of Virginia, serving 1822–1825.
 Pleasants was a delegate to the State constitutional conventions in 1829 and 1830.
 He retired and lived on his estate, "Contention," near Goochland, Goochland County, Virginia, where he died on November 9, 1836.
 He was buried on his estate.
 His brother-in-law and law partner, Eugene C. Massie, named his son James Pleasants Massie after Pleasants.
 The name has been handed down now to a total of four generations.

 His son John Hampden Pleasants (1797–1846) founded the Richmond Whig newspaper, married twice, and later died in a duel with Thomas Ritchie, Jr.

 Pleasants is the namesake of a residence hall at William and Mary.
 Pleasants County, West Virginia, was named after him in 1851.